This is the multi-page printable view of this section. Click here to print.

 Reference

-Block Storage(BM) List page allows you to view detailed information of the selected resource and, if necessary, edit the information.
+Block Storage(BM) List page lets you view detailed information of the selected resource and, if necessary, edit the information.

 CategoryDetailed description